skbali/myblog/content/about.md

 ---

 ##
 Hey there!, I am SK Bali, a software engineer and a technology enthusiast.
-I write about software development, cloud computing, and other technology-related topics.
+I write about software development, cloud computing, and other technology related topics.

 ## My Interests
 - I am interested in cloud computing, serverless, and microservices.